Victordiamond/Celo-movie-ticket-tutorial/README.md

 The `changeForSale` function allows the movie administrator to toggle the sale status of a movie ticket.
 It takes the movie index as a parameter.

 The function flips the value of the `forSale` flag for the specified movie index.
-If the ticket was previously for sale, it will be marked as not for sale, and vice versa.
+If the ticket was previously for sale, it will be marked as not for sale and vice versa.

 **Remove Ticket**